-UnitedHealthCare (all one word for some reason) is the second largest health insurance company in the United States, behind CVS Aetna.
+UnitedHealthCare is the second largest health insurance company in the United States, behind CVS Aetna.
 UHC offers medical insurance nation-wide and is very competitive in the California small group market that covers companies with 1-100 employees.
-UHC offers a wide range of plans including PPOs, HMOs and HSA compatible plans.
+United Health small business offers a wide range of plans including PPOs, HMOs and HSA-compatible plans.

 How do I get a quote for UnitedHealth insurance for my business?

 The easiest way to get a quote for UnitedHealthCare (UHC) is to contact us, at BenefitsCafe.com, 800-746-0045.
 We will need a census of your employees and dependents which lists each person’s date of birth and home zip code.
 We’ll also need information on the location of your business because the rates are based on the location of the business, the ages of the employees and family members, and the type of benefits in the plans you want.
 We can help you figure out the best plans for your employees and your budget.
 We can also help you figure out how to share the cost of medical insurance with your employees.
 Best of all, there is no charge for our services.
 You pay the exact same rate if we help you out or if sales people in the behemoth, UHC, help you.
 We’re sure that we will give you more personalized service and we will also help you throughout the life of your plan.
 Check out the concierge services that Benefits Cafe offers clients at no additional charge.

 How many employees do you need for UnitedHealth small business health insurance?